 Saucony Hurricane 14 Review Facts

-The Hurricane 14 is Saucony’s innovative revamp to a long line of well-respected predecessors.
+The Hurricane 14 is Saucony’s innovative revamp of a long line of well-respected predecessors.
 Long-time wearers of the Hurricane may be surprised at the larger revisions Saucony has made as they affect the shoe in a large number of ways.
-Though drastic, its new lighter weight, added cushioning, and improved stability all work together to provide an upgrade that should please most.
+Although drastic, its new lighter weight, added cushioning, and improved stability all work together to provide an upgrade that should please most.
 While some of the changes (heel drop transitioning) will require an adjustment period, this daily stability trainer is relatively ready to go without any break-in timeframe.
 The Saucony Hurricane 14 is a solid contender in the running world.

 Saucony utilizes some of the same technologies across many models of its shoes to improve the overall experience for all runners.
 These features are seen in the Hurricane as well.
-The forefoot of the outsole of the Hurricane 14 utilizes Saucony's lightweight IBR+ (Injection Blown rubber) that aims to increase flexibility and improve groundfeel while the heel implements Saucony's XT900 which is a carbon rubber compound known for good stick and grip for slippier terrain.
+The forefoot of the outsole of the Hurricane 14 utilizes Saucony's lightweight IBR+ (Injection Blown rubber) that aims to increase flexibility and improve ground feel, while the heel implements Saucony's XT900 which is a carbon rubber compound known for good stick and grip for slippier terrain.
 Both of these rubber compounds are reliable and durable and can help to extend the life of the shoe.

 The largest changes to this newest Hurricane are in the midsole.
 POWERGrid technology improves on the original foam which was bulky and less cushioned.
 This reduces the overall weight and the new POWERfoam provides a springier and steadier step.
 This new cushioning is not only softer and more comfortable but provides more flexibility as well.
 To create a more natural feel, Saucony also significantly reduced the heel drop from 12mm to 8mm.
 The Hurricane is still a stability shoe

 The upper of the Hurricane 14 is completely comprised of breathable, lightweight open mesh fabric with stitched composite overlays delivering what most feel is a comfortable, supportive fit.
-As part of the SAUC fit system, these overlays secure the midfoot so well that that they completely replaced the arch lock support system in the overhaul.
+As part of the SAUC fit system, these overlays secure the midfoot so well that they completely replaced the arch lock support system in the overhaul.
 The upper of the Hurricane 14 has been noted to allow more natural movement.
 Taking part in the upper's secure fit was the lacing system that was elastic with just the right amount of resistance to keep feet comfortable and confidently in place.
-One little creature comfort Saucony
+One little comfort feature Saucony

 incorporated for the runner-on-the-go